About Bluestone Nature Programs

 Children deserve a whole-child approach to learning that centers child-led play and exploration, ample time spent outside, and a safe and loving environment.
 Mentors focus on building trusting relationships with the children and approach curriculum through close observation of play.

-Bluestone Nature School plays and learns on the unceded land of our Host Nation peoples, the Munsee Lenape.
+Bluestone Nature Programs plays and learns on the unceded land of our Host Nation peoples, the Munsee Lenape and Mohican.
 We offer deep condolences to the past, present, and future Indigenous peoples who experienced harm at the hands of colonizers and for the systemic racism they still experience today.
 We promise to do our best as allies and support our Host Nation and all Indigenous peoples with our actions.
 We recognize this statement is just the first step and commit ourselves to continue to grow and work towards reparations and healing.